Hamburg Finkenwerder Airport: History

-In 1933, the Blohm & Voss shipbuilding company in Hamburg decided to diversify into aircraft manufacture, believing that there would soon be a market for all-metal, long-range flying boats, especially with the German state airline Deutsche Luft Hansa.
-It also felt that its experience with all-metal marine construction would prove an advantage.
-In order to do this, it created the Hamburger Flugzeugbau (HFB) as a subsidiary company.
-Initially manufacturing was carried out at the Blohm & Voss shipbuilding works, with an inland airfield and final assembly building for landplanes at Wenzendorf Aircraft Factory.
+In 1933, the Blohm & Voss shipbuilding company in Hamburg expanded into aircraft manufacturing, anticipating demand for all-metal, long-range flying boats, particularly from the German state airline Deutsche Luft Hansa.
+The company also considered its experience in all-metal marine construction applicable to aircraft production.
+To support the venture, Blohm & Voss established Hamburger Flugzeugbau (HFB) as a subsidiary company.
+Initial manufacturing took place at the Blohm & Voss shipyard, while an inland airfield and final assembly facility for landplanes were established at Wenzendorf Aircraft Factory.

-In 1937, the HFB was reconstituted as a operating division of Blohm & Voss rather than as a separate company, and the Finkenwerder aircraft works and associated airfield were established in 1939 by this division.
-The works were substantially damaged during World War II, and when manufacturing was revived there, using the previous HFB company identity, the facilities began a long series of progressive expansions and modernizations.
-The foundations of the Fink II submarine pen are still extant, just east of the north end of the runway.
+In 1937, HFB was reorganized as an operating division of Blohm & Voss rather than a separate company.
+The Finkenwerder aircraft works and associated airfield were established by the division in 1939.
+The facilities were heavily damaged during World War II.
+After aircraft manufacturing resumed under the HFB name, the site underwent a series of expansions and modernization projects.
+The foundations of the Fink II submarine pen remain east of the northern end of the runway.

 During the Berlin Airlift, detachments from both No. 201 Squadron RAF and No. 230 Squadron RAF flew Short Sunderland V's.

 In 1964, both the HFB 320 Hansa Jet and the third prototype Transall C-160 made their first flights from the airport.
 Through a series of mergers and acquisitions, HFB and its Finkenwerder facility eventually became part of Airbus.

-Between April 2006 and July 2007, the runway was extended at the southern end, increasing its length from 2,684 m to 3,183 m, in order to accommodate the then planned freight version of the Airbus A380.
+Between April 2006 and July 2007, the runway was extended at the southern end, increasing its length from 2684 to 3183 m, in order to accommodate the then planned freight version of the Airbus A380.